Qauzativ/Website_Educenter/content/english/product/Qauzativ_Cloud.md

-AI / ML is embraced by the most innovative companies for a good reason: it brings competitive advantages via cutting costs, boosting revenues, increasing productivity, elevating customer experience but comes at a cost:
+AI / ML is embraced by the most innovative companies for a good reason: it brings competitive advantages via cutting costs, boosting revenues, increasing productivity, and elevating customer experience.
+But comes with a cost:

-* High complexity and maintenance of the infrastructure.
+* **High complexity and maintenance of the infrastructure.**
-  To stay up to date, not even ahead of the game in the fast-growing ecosystem of ML frameworks and platforms, businesses have to test new platforms, discontinue obsolete ones and start over again in a never-ending cycle.
+  To stay up to date with the fast-growing ecosystem of ML frameworks and platforms, companies have to test new platforms, discontinue obsolete ones and start over again in a never-ending cycle.

-* High cost of ML experts.
+* **High cost of ML experts.**
   Qualified data scientists are expensive and hard to find.
   Unless DSML is the primary line of business that generates products for customers rather than a support function behind existing operations,